-- 1. is or has been employed by the institution that houses the program that is seeking, or already holds, FEPAC accreditation, or has a close relative (e.g., spouse, parent, child, or sibling) who is so employed; - 2. is or has been a consultant to the program or the institution that houses the program, regardless of compensation, or has a close relative who is, or has been, such a consultant, including program development activities or matters regarding FEPAC accreditation; - 3. has a monetary or personal interest in the outcome of the accreditation decision regarding the program; - 4. is a graduate of the institution that houses the program; or - 5. has a close personal relationship with an individual or individuals involved with the institution or program.
+is or has been employed by the institution that houses the program that is seeking, or already holds, FEPAC accreditation, or has a close relative (e.g., spouse, parent, child, or sibling) who is so employed;

+- is or has been a consultant to the program or the institution that houses the program, regardless of compensation, or has a close relative who is, or has been, such a consultant, including program development activities or matters regarding FEPAC accreditation; - 3. has a monetary or personal interest in the outcome of the accreditation decision regarding the program; - 4. is a graduate of the institution that houses the program; or - 5. has a close personal relationship with an individual or individuals involved with the institution or program.

 An On-Site Evaluator must not accept appointment to a team evaluating a program if there is a real or perceived conflict of interest with that person's participation in the accreditation process.
-When accepting appointment to a team, an On-Site Evaluator must sign a conflict of interest statement (FEPAC Form 5.6) attesting to the fact that he or she has no real or perceived conflict of interest with the program being reviewed.
+When accepting appointment to a team, an On-Site Evaluator must sign a conflict-of-interest statement (FEPAC Form 5.6) attesting to the fact that he or she has no real or perceived conflict of interest with the program being reviewed.
+The On-Site Evaluator will read the Affirmation of Ethics and Professionalism statement on form (5.6.1) and agree to abide by the language expressly written within the statement by signing the Affirmation of Ethics and Professionalism Form (5.6.1).

 A Commissioner who has a real or perceived conflict of interest with a program being reviewed must refrain from participating in the discussion and voting on that program, and the minutes of the Commission meeting must clearly reflect that that Commissioner was recused from the vote.
-Once a year, all Commissioners must sign a conflict of interest statement (FEPAC Form 5.7) identifying all programs for which they might have a real or perceived conflict of interest.
+Once a year, all Commissioners must sign a conflict-of-interest statement (FEPAC Form 5.7) identifying all programs for which they might have a real or perceived conflict of interest.
 The Chair of the Commission reminds Commissioners at the beginning of each meeting of their responsibilities to avoid all real and perceived conflicts of interest.

-4.5 DUE PROCESS
+4.5.
+DUE PROCESS